ICHEC/qpcc/lecture-7/landscape-of-quantum-algorithms.md

 <ul>
 <li>Let's return to the image processing task on bees and ants that we saw before to see an example of application of quantum machine learning. </li>
 <li>As we see in the diagram, we input an image encoded in 512 pixeles to a pre-trained neural network on image classification. </li>
 <li>After that a layer is applied to reduce dimensionality, and its output is sent to a VQC with 4 parameters.
-After that another layer is applied to get a 2-dimensional vector with out predictions</li>
+Then, another layer is applied to get a 2-dimensional vector with out predictions</li>
 <p align="center">
 <img width="400" height="100" class="center" src="./images/quantum_machine_learning_example.jpg" />
 </p>